 In addition to the example of this lesson, nine machining examples are included in this book: seven milling and two turning.
 All nine lessons illustrate step-by-step details of creating machining operations and simulating toolpath capabilities in CAMWorks.

-We start in Lesson 2 with a simple plate example, which provides you with a brief introduction to CAMWorks 2018, and offers a quick run-through for creating a contour mill operation using a 3-axis mill.
+We start in Lesson 2 with a simple plate example, which provides you with a brief introduction to CAMWorks 2023 and offers a quick run-through for creating a contour (also called profile) mill operation using a 3-axis mill.

 Lessons 3 through 7 focus on milling operations.
-We include examples of machining 2.5 axis features using 3-axis mill in Lesson 3, machining a freeform surface of a solid feature in Lesson 4, machining a set of identical parts in an assembly in Lesson 5, machining features on multiple planes using a 3-axis mill with a rotary table in Lesson 6, and machining a cylindrical surface using multiaxis milling operation in Lesson 7.
+We include examples of machining 2.5 axis features using 3-axis mill in Lesson 3, machining a freeform surface of a solid feature in Lesson 4, machining a set of identical parts in an assembly in Lesson 5, machining features on multiple part planes using a 3-axis mill with a rotary table in Lesson 6, and machining a cylindrical surface using multiaxis milling operation in Lesson 7.
 In Lesson 7 we also discuss Machine Simulation, in which we bring the machining simulation into a legacy mill that comes with CAMWorks software.

 Lessons 8 and 9 focus on turning operations.
 In Lesson 8, we use a simple stepped bar example to learn basic capabilities in simulating turning operations and understanding G-code generated by CAMWorks.
 In Lesson 9, we machine a similar example with more turn features to gain a broader understanding of the turning capabilities offered by CAMWorks.
+In Lesson 9, we also discuss mill-turn operations.